Monthly Archives: March 2010

 crazy spring weather

 Well, so much for the amazingly gorgeous, warm weather we enjoyed this past weekend.
 The sun is out, but it’s chilly.
 And rain and even colder temperatures are to follow in the next few days.
 That’s spring in the northeast, though.
 I won’t complain though because it’s better than snow!
 My skin goes crazy in the spring – does yours?
 The sudden temperature shifts make my skin break out like crazy.
 Maybe I should temporarily swap out my vanilla bath gel for some acne body wash.
-I’ll be very happy when the warmer weather is here to stay :-D
+I’ll be very happy when the warmer weather is here to stay 😀

 sunday night